suri-kunal/ai-agents-from-scratch/README.md

 ## Roadmap

-1.  **Tool-Use Agent v1 (Single Tool Selection):**
+1.  **Tool-Use Agent:**
-    -   **Task:** Given a scenario, select the correct tool from a list.
+    -   **Task:** Given a scenario, select the correct tool from a given list.
     -   **Benchmark:** [Agent Leaderboard Tool Use/Function Calling Dataset](https://huggingface.co/blog/pratikbhavsar/agent-leaderboard)
-2.  **Tool-Use Agent v2 (Parallel Tool Use & Parameterization):**
-    -   **Task:** Given a scenario, select one or more tools and correctly populate their arguments.
-    -   **Benchmark:** To be determined.
-3.  **Planning Agent:**
-    -   **Task:** Decompose a multi-step problem into a sequence of tool calls.
-    -   **Benchmark:** To be determined.

-*(Each stage must be benchmarked, analyzed, and documented before moving to the next.)*
+*(Each stage must be benchmarked, analyzed, and documented before moving to the next - I really cannot emphasize this enough)*

-## How to Contribute

--   Fork the repo, create a feature branch, and submit a pull request.
--   All new agents must include:
-    -   A clear task definition and benchmark.
-    -   A baseline implementation.
-    -   Automated evaluation scripts.
-    -   Error analysis and documentation in a local `README.md`.

 ## License